Characterization of positive links and the $s$-invariant for links: The -invariants of strongly quasipositive links

 Let $L$ be a strongly quasipositive link represented by the closure of $\beta$.
-Then $L$ bounds a surface $F$ in $S^3$ naturally, called a \textit{quasipotive surface} (see Figure~$\ref{positive_surface}$).
-The Euler characteristic $\chi(F)$ of the surface is equal to $n-m$, where $n$ is the number of strands of $\beta$.
+Then $L$ bounds a surface $F$ in $S^3$ naturally, called a \textit{quasipositive surface} (see Figure~$\ref{positive_surface}$).
+The Euler characteristic $\chi(F)$ of the surface is equal to $n-m$, where $n$ is the number of strands of $\beta$, and $m$ is the number of the positive embedded bands in $\beta$.

 For a strongly quasipositive knot $K$, Livingston \cite{Liv1} and Shumakovitch \cite{Shumakovitch} proved that